| Read Time: 5 minutes

 Otherwise, you can take your Texas diminished value claim to small claims court or initiate litigation in your local court system to recover your vehicle’s diminished value.
 In any case, if an insurance company denies your claim, keep trying.

-Are You Planning to File a Texas Diminished Value Claim?
+Are You Planning to File a Diminished Value Claim?

 If you are planning to file a Texas diminished value claim, don’t leave anything to chance.
 Instead, speak with an experienced car accident attorney regarding your diminished value claim in Texas as soon as possible.
 With a car accident lawyer on your side from the start of the process, the insurance company is less likely to deny your claim outright.